-This is a common question I find myself googling before each trip.
+Wondering what can be packed for a trip is a common question I find myself googling.
 What are the carry on luggage rules?
 I figured if I struggle with this, there’s got to be someone else who searches the world wide web for answers too!

 Over the past 20 years, airport security rules have evolved and technology has become more advanced.
 To streamline the process, it is so much easier to make sure you have allowable contents in your carry-on bag.